-I charge $80 for a full one-hour Zoom session, $40 for a one-off introductory thirty-minute session, and I also offer a free fifteen-minute ‘icebreaker’ session where you can see if we could work well together.
+I charge $80 for a full one-hour Zoom session, $100 for a face-to-face one-hour session, $40 for a one-off introductory thirty-minute session, and I also offer a free fifteen-minute ‘icebreaker’ session where you can see if we could work well together.
 Very often, clients move from the free icebreaker straight to the next full session.
 I charge $100/hour to see you in person, in your home.

 What if I don’t have a credit/debit card?

 Bookings are handled either online, which requires a credit card for payment, or via email or Facebook Messenger.
 If you don’t have a credit card I can supply you with my bank details so you can direct deposit the funds.

 How quickly can I get in to see you?

 Normally there would be a one-week wait for an appointment, but the coronavirus has hijacked my regular bookings and so in some instances I may be able to fit you in earlier than that.